ericwastaken/network-multitool/README.md

 If you need to use this container on a server that does not have Internet, you can:

 * Add any Python packages you need to **host-volume/python-packages.txt**.
 See "Python Support" below.
 * Build the image on a connected server first.
+From the root director of this repo:
   ```bash
   $ docker compose build
   ```
   * You can also use the convenience script `x-build.sh`.
 * Export the docker image to a file.
+From the root directory of this repo:
   ```bash
   $ ./x-export.sh
   ```
 * Move the all the files in this repo, including the exported docker image, using any offline method (usb drive, etc.) The exported image is placed in the **./exported** directory if you use the convenience `x-export.sh` script.
 * Load the image on the offline server.
+On the offline server, from the root directory of this project:
   ```bash
   $ ./x-import.sh
   ```